zkrising/zkrising/README.md

 I code professionally and in my free time to try and make cool things.

 I'm a fan of (and mainly use) TypeScript.
-I have some general knowledge of Go and Rust, but I'm not the best with them.
-I'm honestly looking for an excuse to use them on a project so I can get good with them.
+I have some general knowledge of Go and Rust, but I'm not the best with them. ~~I'm honestly looking for an excuse to use them on a project so I can get good with them.~~

+**I'm toiling in secret on a rust project.
+It's coming along quite well.**

 For frontend stuff, I'm a svelte and react enjoyer.
 Svelte is nice and meshes with my head well, but React is purer and generally more powerful.
 I use both, but not on the same project.